Student Right to Know Act

 The Student Right to Know Act requires an institution that participates in any student financial assistance program under Title IV of the Higher Education Act of 1965 (as amended) to disclose information about graduation rates to current and prospective students.
 Institutions that award athletically-related student aid are required to disclose data related to the institution’s student population and student-athlete graduation rates to prospective student-athletes, their parents, coaches, and guidance counselors.

 In compliance with the Federal Student Right to Know and the Higher Education Act of 1965, as amended, East Central University is pleased to share with you the following information on the graduation rates of our cohorts of full-time, first-time, degree-seeking undergraduates and student athletes that received athletic financial aid.
-The rates reflect the graduation/completion status of students who enrolled during the 2000-2005 school year and for whom 150% of the normal time-to-completion has elapsed.
-During the fall semester of 2005, 561 first-time, full-time degree-seeking undergraduate students entered East Central University.
-After 6 years, (as of August 31, 2011), 34% of these students had graduated from our institution or completed their programs.
+The rates reflect the graduation/completion status of students who enrolled during the 2001-2007 school year and for whom 150% of the normal time-to-completion has elapsed.
+After 6 years, 34% of first-time, full-time, degree-seeking students who were enrolled at East Central University in 2007 graduated from our institution or completed their programs.

 While reviewing this information, please bear in mind: